Introductions

 Destroying RAID Arrays

-You create RAID drives, so you should know who to tear them down.
+You create RAID drives, so you should know how to tear them down.

-So we built a few RAID arrays and mounted them, so that's grand.
-Now let's tear them down.
+So we built a few RAID arrays and mounted them—now let's tear them down.

 Unmount everything

-Make sure you have the arrays unmounted from there normal ( or abnormal ) paths.
-If you don't, not much of this is going to work out well.
+Make sure you have the arrays unmounted from their normal (or abnormal) paths.
+If you don't, much of this will not work as intended.

 Check mdstat